Sleep in fish: Physiological sleep

 One physiological characteristic of sleep goes by the name of "homeostatic regulation".
 This is the notion that animals need a more or less constant amount of sleep every day, so that if a subject is deprived of sleep one day, the amount of sleep tends to "rebound" (increase) the next few days.
 This has been observed in zebrafish.
 At night, zebrafish appear to float in the water column, either horizontally or with the head slightly up.
 The frequency of mouth and gill movement is reduced by almost half and they are twice as hard to arouse as during the day.
 If they are deprived of this sleep-like behaviour, the sleep bouts thereafter are longer and the arousal threshold is higher than usual, suggesting a rebound effect.
-Similarly, in the convict cichlid, activity decreases on days that follow an experimental disruption of the fish's normal rest behaviour at night.
+Similarly, in the convict cichlid and brown trout activity decreases on days that follow an experimental disruption of the fish's normal rest behaviour at night.

 Absence of sleep

 Many pelagic fish species, such as bluefish, Atlantic mackerel, tuna, bonito, and some sharks, swim continuously and do not show signs, behavioural or otherwise, of sleep.
 It has been argued that one function of sleep is to allow the brain to consolidate into memory the things it has learned during the animal's normal period of activity.
 The brain might not be able to do this while still assailed by new stimuli and new information to process.
 Therefore, the role of sleep would be to periodically shut down sensory input to allow the brain to form memories.
-Pelagic species swim in an environment that is rather boring (kilometers upon kilometers of open water with not much happening in it).
+Pelagic species swim in an open-water environment wherein novel stimuli is uncommon.
 In such species, the sensory input is so low that memory formation could take place even if the fish keeps on moving (a repetitive activity) and does not fall asleep in the traditional sense of the word.

+Some populations of Mexican tetra live in permanently dark caves.
+They are derived from still extant surface populations.
+The surface fish exhibit 3–6 hours of continuous inactivity each day, interpreted as sleep, but the cave-dwellers display continuous activity, suggesting that sleep has been lost during evolution in these populations that live in an environment devoid of daily time cues.

 Diurnal damselfish normally sleep motionless in crevices within coral reefs at night, but three species (the green chromis, the marginate dascyllus and the whitetail dascyllus) spend the night between coral branches where they beat their fins at a rate about twice that of normal daytime swimming.
 This creates water currents that keep the inner zone of the coral (and thus the fish themselves) well oxygenated, at levels about four times higher than in the absence of the fish.
 Though the fish are active (mostly in a repetitive way), they do not respond to light or to the presence of potential predators.
 The researchers who documented this behaviour called it "sleep-swimming".